-Net position, the difference between the Schools' assets and liabilities, are one way to measure the Schools' overall financial position.
+Net position, the difference between the Schools' assets and deferred outflows of resources and liabilities and deferred inflows of resources, are one way to measure the Schools' overall financial position.

 - Increases or decreases in the Schools' net position are one indicator of whether its financial position is improving or worsening, respectively. - To assess the overall financial position of the Schools, additional nonfinancial factors, such as changes in the City and the County's property tax base and the condition of school buildings and other facilities, should be considered.